Close Menu

 When you hire an attorney, you want one you can trust.
 You can trust the lawyers and staff at Cannon Disability Law.
 With our team approach and our years of experience, you can trust us to fight for your benefits.
 We will also make sure to get the most from your benefits, including workers’ compensation benefits.
 Give us a call.
 Put our experience to work for you.
 You can also contact Cannon Disability Law online.

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 Also, we help our clients get all of their Medicare benefits.
-Our specialists can help you apply for disability benefits using the SSA’s website.
+Our experts can help you apply for SSD benefits using the SSA’s website.
 However, we will need your help to apply for SSI benefits.
 Why?
 Because only you know your personal financial information.
 SSI benefits require you to have minimal assets and low monthly income.

 Likewise, if you need an appeal, we can help you do that too.
 There are also many forms you will need to fill out.
 But, don’t worry.
 If you have questions about these forms, we will answer them.
-You can learn more about SSA’s appeal forms here.
+You can learn more about SSA’s appeal forms.
 Call us for free today.

 If you have a workers’ compensation claim or Social Security Disability case, you should hire an attorney.
 An attorney can help you with your Social Security benefits case.
 In order to hire Cannon Disability, all you need to do is call or contact us.
 We offer a free review of your case.
 And, it doesn’t cost anything to call us.